 The service door between an attached garage and a house must be self-closing as a protection against fire.
 Here's a simple way to add a closer to the door and bring your house up to code.

-It's code in most areas that the entry door to an attached garage be “fire-rated” and have a self-closing device.
+It’s code in most areas that the entry door to an attached garage be “fire-rated” and have self closing hinges.
 The purpose is to keep a garage fire from spreading to the house.
-But don't worry—making this door self-closing is as simple as changing two or three of the door's hinges or installing a door closer at the top of the door.
-It'll cost about the same to go either route, and either is acceptable.
+But don’t worry—making this door self-closing is as simple as changing two or three of the door’s hinges or installing a door closer at the top of the door.
+It’ll cost about the same to go either route, and either is acceptable.

 Door closers work well for odd or old doors that have hard-to-match hinges.
 They’re also a good choice if existing trim won’t allow for the extra thickness of the barrel found on self-closing hinges.
 You can mount them on either side of the door.
 Drilling templates and installation instructions come with the closer.

-Whether you use a closer or self-closing hinges, adjust the mechanism so the door closes and latches on its own from a wide-open position.
+Whether you use a closer or self-closing hinges, adjust the mechanism so the fire rated garage entry door closes and latches on its own from a wide-open position.

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.